This article is based off a B2B Revealed episode.

 Incorporate as many relevant research approaches into your findings as time and budget allow.
-This will make it less easy for your client to challenge your findings.
+This will make it less easy for your client to challenge your analysis.

-Don’t give the client any room to question the findings.
+Don’t give the client any room to question your market research findings.
 Instead, direct their focus toward what to do with those findings.

 Some groups will have inherent biases.

 For example, in win-loss studies, it’s important to talk with customers who have actively and happily opted for the competitor.
 Obviously, you can expect that these customers will have some negative views of the client.
 It doesn’t hurt to warn the client before you dive into their criticisms.